-Executive Meddling: Despite its runaway success, ABC and the focus group Q5 decided they needed to "fix" the show.
-And not just once.
-Janine was changed to be more feminine and meek, and received round glasses because her pointy ones could scare children.
+Executive Meddling: Despite its runaway success, ABC decided they needed to "fix" the show and hired a consulting firm named Q5 to take a look at it.
+According to J. Michael Straczynski, the head writer at the time, Q5 didn't do any audience research or focus testing but demanded changes based on what they themselves believed would made a cartoon successful.
+Janine was changed to be more feminine and meek, and received round glasses because it was claimed her pointy ones could scare children.
 More changes were forced upon the writing staff starting with Season 3.
-Recurring child characters were added.
+The Junior Ghostbusters, a group of recurring child characters, were added.
 More focus was placed on Slimer, who spun off into his own (doomed) cartoon in Season 4.
-The whole team ended up taking on fixed roles: Egon was "The Brain", Ray was "The Hands", Peter was "The Mouth" and Winston was "The Driver".
-This was enough to make J. Michael Straczynski, the head writer at the time, leave his position after Season 3 (though he wrote some later scripts for the show as a free-lance writer).
+The consultants also wanted fixed roles for the four main characters with Egon as "The Brain", Ray as "The Hands", Peter as "The Mouth" and Winston as "The Driver" (the racist implications of which Straczynski and the writing team rightly called Q5 out for).
+This was enough to make Straczynski leave his position after Season 3 (though he wrote some later scripts for the show as a free-lance writer).

 Q5 had also wanted Straczynski and the other writers to ditch Ray, as they felt he was a pointless character.
+Ray had always been the warm, friendly one, but by this time, the other cast had been rendered so safe and bland, they decided he was redundant.
 However, this was one change that was quickly and successfully vetoed.

 The Other Darrin: After the syndicated episodes, Dave Coulier replaced Lorenzo Music as Peter and Kath Soucie replaced Laura Summer as Janine.
 A season later, Arsenio Hall left for his talk show and was replaced by Buster Jones.